-Extracted from Ntunguru, Rukwangali Grade 4 Textbook (Kloppers & Nakare, 1991, p.
-21)
+Figure 2: Ekongoro, extracted from Ntunguru, Rukwangali Grade 4 Textbook (Kloppers & Nakare, 1991, p.
+21).

-It was also found that the concept of Ekongoro exists in the school curriculum of the indigenous languages in the primary schools.
+The concept of Ekongoro exists in the school curriculum of the indigenous languages in the primary schools.
 The picture above illustrates the concept of Ekongoro as it is taught in schools.
-Additionally, the Ekongoro concept was entrenched in the political discourse of the colonial regime, which resulted in the naming of the now Maria Mwengere Environmental Youth Centre.
+Additionally the Ekongoro concept was entrenched in the political discourse of the colonial regime which resulted in the naming of the present Maria Mwengere Environmental Youth Centre.

-The informants revealed that Ekongoro is "non-human, similar to a very big snake; it is very long, it pushes and pulls water...."
-This concurs with Hinz (n.d.) who observed that Ekongoro owns the river and that Ekongoro is about 15 to 20 meters, and it pushes and pulls water...."
+The informants revealed that Ekongoro is 'non - human, similar to a very big snake, it is very long, it pushes and pulls water...'
+This concurs with Hinz (n.d ) who observed that Ekongoro owns the river and that 'Ekongoro is about 15 to 20 meters, and it pushes and pulls water...'

-Informants 1 & 2 (Vilho, N.; Shaningwa & Mathias M. Mudimbura, personal communication, July 6,

-2016) respectively informed the researchers as follows:
+Informants 1 & 2 (Vilho N Shaningwa & Mathias M. Mudimbura, personal communication, 6 July, 2016) respectively informed the researchers that:

-"Ekongoro is a big animal that lives in the river that looks like a big snake with long horns.
+Ekongoro is a big animal that lives in the river that looks like a big snake with long horns.
 It used to vomit more fish during summer season.
-It very scars to be found and Ekongoro can change water to rainbow colours.
-If someone has done something wrong such as adultery or once you were dispute with elders then it will be angry with you.
+It [is] very scars [scarce] to be found and Ekongoro can change water to rainbow colours.
+If someone has done something wrong such as adultery or once you were [in a] dispute with elders then it will be angry with you.
 It's mostly found on the streams of the river (Madiva) and on deeper and still water (Mbiga/Sinseta).
-If you're in a canoe and commit the above mentioned points, it will hold the canoe, it takes time until senor elders come to talk to it (Kutondowera) and to offer (Siranda) white beads and some drops of fresh blood from a finger cut then it can release you, by pushing the canoe very hard to the land.
-Then the people should hold strongerly the edges of the canoe, so that they cannot fall off.
-If it is not done it can swallow the people on the canoe by sinking.
-Once a time it happened at Kasivi village 1987 where Ekongoro vomited at lot of fish of the corner of the river stream (Nkondo).
-The fish were so powerless any one come and pick fish from the water, the fish were just closer to the bank of the stream not on the centre of the stream.
+If you're in a canoe and commit the above mentioned points, it will hold the canoe, it takes time until senior elders come to talk to it (Kutondowera) and to offer (Siranda) white beads and some drops of fresh blood from a finger cut then it can release you, by pushing the canoe very hard to the land.
+Then the people should hold strongly the edges of the canoe, so that they cannot fall off.
+If it [is] not done it can swallow the people on the canoe by sinking.
+Once a time it happened at Kasivi village 1987 where Ekongoro vomited a lot of fish of the corner of the river stream (Nkondo).
+The fish were so powerless any one [could] come and pick fish from the water, the fish were just closer to the bank of the stream not on the centre of the stream.
 Even, now at Rupara mission hostel, it has history of (Ekongoro) events.
-Sometimes water can appear on the floor of houses, means that Ekongoro moved from the river to the land; even the Finnish missionaries have experienced that (sic).
+Sometimes water can appear on the floor of houses, means that Ekongoro moved from the river to the land; even the Finnish missionaries have experienced that [sic].

-Additional information from informant 2, said:
+.Additional information from informant 2 said that:

-"Shadikongoro village the name is derived from the animal Dikongoro.
-History has it that Ekongoro once moved from the river to the land.
-There is practical evidence on the area of irrigation project.
-It was always wet."
+Shadikongoro Village - the name is derived from the animal Dikongoro.
+A history of it that Ekongoro once moved from the river to the land.
+A practical evidence on the area of irrigation project.
+It was always wet.

-"Sometimes Ekongoro can vomit a group of small fish called Sinduvi.
+Sometimes Ekongoro can vomit a group of small fish called Sinduvi.
 These fish normally moves in opposite direction of river flow in a straight line (Momuzoro).
-Its scarce, not visible, (Kapialihadaguravantu) does not intimidated people but it is dangerous.
-It does not have problems with animals" (sic).
+It's scarce, not visible, (Kapialihadaguravantu) does not intimidate people but it is dangerous.
+It does not have problems with animals [sic].

-Informant 3 (Haingura Hilde, personal communication, July 6, 2016):
+Informant 3 (Haingura Hilde, personal communication, 6 July, 2016)